ucsb-cs156/OLD-website-originial-repo/_tutorials/student_ex11.md

 (Using the formula  `(sumOfDigits * 9 ) % 10` again:   `9*9 = 81, 81%10 = 1`)

+To check our work, we can use this [online Luhn calculator](https://simplycalc.com/luhn-calculate.php).

 With this in mind, we now have at least two test cases for computing check digits over six digit numbers.